westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 The initial release of the zoned block device support with kernel 4.10 was limited to the block layer ZBD user interface, SCSI layer sequential write ordering control and native support for the *F2FS* file system.
-Following kernel versions added more feature such as device mapper drivers and support for the block multi-queue infrastructure.
+Following kernel versions added more features such as device mapper drivers and support for the block multi-queue infrastructure.

 The figure below summarizes the evolution of zoned block device support with